VSAC Payment Information and FAQs

 - Enter banking account information.
 You can choose to name and save banking account information as a payment profile for future use.

 - Review payment details.
 You cannot cancel a payment initiated using the “Make a Payment" function.
 If you need to cancel a payment you initiated using the “Make a Payment" function, contact VSAC for further information.
-If it is too late for VSAC to cancel the payment, you may also need to contact your financial institution to prevent the debit from occurring.
+If it is too late for VSAC to cancel the payment, you will need to work with your financial institution to prevent the debit from occurring prior to the transaction completing.

 - Select “Confirm" to submit payment.

 - You will receive a confirmation immediately after entering your payment, followed by an email.
-However, if a payment is rejected for any reason, it may be several days before you are notified by your bank or MasterCard.
+However, if a payment is rejected for any reason, it may be several days before you are notified by your bank.
 The rejected payment will also appear on your transaction history in LoanPAY™.

 - Once in LoanPAY™, select “Scheduled Payments", then select “Schedule New Payment Series" to set up a recurring debit.